What’s in this article

 |

-It is important to note that after each disposal, both the previous owner and the new owner are both required to submit an RPGT return within 60 days of the disposal date.
-The date of disposal is the same as the date of the written agreement of the disposal.
+It is important to note that after each disposal, both the previous owner and the new owner need to submit an RPGT return within 60 days of the disposal date.
+The date of disposal is the same as the date of the agreement of the disposal.

-Should there happen to be no written agreement, the disposal date will be defined as the date of final payment which confirms the transfer of the property or asset.
-In cases which require government approval for the disposal to be completed, the disposal date will either be the date of the approval or the date upon which the last necessary criterion was fulfilled.
+Should there happen to be no agreement, the disposal date can be defined as the date of final payment which confirms the transfer of the property or asset.
+In cases that require government approval for the disposal that needs to be completed, the disposal date will either be the date of the approval or the date upon which the last necessary criterion was fulfilled.

 Acquisition of Property

 For any acquisition of property, there will be an acquirer and a disposer.
-Each of these parties have different roles to play.
+Each of these parties has a different role to play.

 Withholding by Acquirer

-When a transfer of property or assets in Malaysia is either fully or partially paid in cash, the acquirer is required to withhold the entire cash consideration at a rate of either 3% of the total acquisition price or 7% if the disposer is neither a citizen and nor an incorporated company in Malaysia.
+When a transfer of property or assets in Malaysia involves full or partial cash payment, the acquirer must withhold the entire cash consideration.
+The withholding rate is either 3% of the total acquisition price or 7% if the disposer is neither a citizen nor an incorporated company in Malaysia.

-This withheld cash is to be submitted and be applied against the amount of RPGT payable by the disposer.
+This withheld cash needs to be submitted and applied against the amount of RPGT payable by the disposer.

 Payment by Disposer